euaisa/Submarine-Game/README.md

 Collect the treasures to score points, and avoid the obstacles and monsters.
 The game ends when the hero collides with an obstacle or monster.

 <h2>Credits</h2>
-This game was created using HTML, CSS, and JavaScript, and was based on a Prog209 class.
+This game was created using HTML, and JavaScript, and was based on a Prog209 class.
 Sound effects were obtained from https://mixkit.co/free-sound-effects/game/.